 Like any small town -- especially one depicted in literature or in TV and film -- Chester's Mill has an assortment of "types."
 There's the big-mouth politician, "Big Jim" Rennie (Dean Norris, "Breaking Bad"); the competent and, in this case, attractive Deputy Linda (Natalie Martinez, "Detroit 1-8-7"); the somewhat randy candy striper, Angie (Britt Robertson, "Dan in Real Life"); the editor of the town paper, Julia Shumway (Rachelle Lefevre, "Twilight"); the smart, wholesome teenage kid Joe (Colin Ford, "Supernatural"); and the town heartthrob, Junior (Alexander Koch, "The Ghosts").

 Some of their lives have intersected before the dome falls, but they're destined to become even more intertwined now that they're all trapped together.
-We also see some of the characters' real personalities in the pilot episode, and in some cases, they aren't what we expected at first.

 The performances are solid, for the most part.
 Vogel is making yet another bid for the TV stardom he seems destined for, and it's momentarily funny when his character reveals his nickname is "Barbie," since Vogel, a former model, is usually almost too good looking to be credible.
 He doesn't look quite as picture-perfect this time around, though, and a scruffy beard, the mysterious background of his character and why he was burying the body in the woods all contribute to making him more interesting than he was allowed to be in NBC's "Pan Am," for one.